 - To define the mechanisms employed by alphaviruses to evade the early interferon response within the infected host

 - To analyse the molecular determinants of alphavirus virulence and fitness during transition from mosquito vectors to the vertebrate host

 - To define the mechanisms that contribute to human airway disease and asthma associated with human metapneumovirus virus, respiratory syncytial virus and rhinovirus infections, and to define the role that the immune response may have on disease pathogenesis

-- To develop novel antivirals and vaccines against chikungunya and dengue viruses.
+- To develop novel antivirals and vaccines against chikungunya, zika and dengue viruses.

 - To develop vaccine against SARS-CoV-2.